Rachele Moskowitz, MA, LMFT Offering somatic psychotherapy to those seeking a greater depth of connection to themselves and others.

 Do you accept insurance?

 I am not currently contracted with insurance carriers.
 Though, I do not bill insurance directly in my practice, many PPO plans cover some or all fees from "out of network providers."
 If this is true of your plan, I will gladly provide you with invoices so that you can pursue reimbursement from your insurance carrier.
-Additionally, I have a sliding scale and am happy to work with students or those who are unemployed to come up with a set fee that works within your budget.

 Contact Me